 - Recommended links

-For those delegates that may have some concerns during your arrival to Mexico City.
-We are pleased to let you know that a member of the Local Committee will be at the Benito Juarez, Mexico International Airport.
+For those delegates that would like to have assistance upon arrival, a member of the Local Committee will be at the Benito Juarez, Mexico International Airport.
 This person will be in charge of accompanying IASA delegates from your arrival Terminal (1 and 2) to your taxi.

 - Name (and the names of your travel companions)

 - Airline and flight number